Andrei Coubiș: AC Milan

-He made his senior debut for the rossoneri during a friendly against FC Köln on the summer 2022, before figuring on the bench in the Champions League that same year, without making his official debut.
+He made his senior debut for the rossoneri during a friendly match against German club 1.
+FC Köln on the summer of 2022, before figuring on the bench in the Champions League that same year, for the group phase matches against English club Chelsea (both home and away), and the away match against Croatian club Dinamo Zagreb, without making his official debut however.
 He also then made headlines in the Youth League, as he scored against RB Salzburg for the opening game of the Milanisti.